-The Spat Reverb is a true acoustic modelling multi-channel reverb, not just a socalled ‘true stereo’ reverb.
+The SPAT Reverb is a true acoustic modelling multi-channel reverb, not just a socalled ‘true stereo’ reverb.
 Despite its internal complexity, the user is invited to morph and modulate the characteristics of the virtual acoustics.
 To make this process fluid and natural, the parameter controls have been carefully designed so that they do not glitch.
 This invites continuous parametric modulation ideas, for designing out of this world reverberant spaces, in realtime.

 Every variable of each Virtual Room reverberation engine can be smoothly and continuously controlled via DAW automation and OSC.

-In order to automate settings from a DAW, you need to instantiate a SPAT Room plug-in which will open access to all of the parameter controls (see automation section).
+In order to automate settings from a DAW, you need to instantiate a SPAT Room plug-in which will open access to all the parameter controls (see automation section).

-A double click on any Reverb Parameter dial will reset it to a Spat default setting.
+A double click on any Reverb Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
-Additionally a range is graphically indicated between the default setting and the current setting of a variable parameter.
+Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.

 Use the defaults as reference points in your spatial sound design.

 Each parameter has the possibility to store useful preset settings of your own choosing.
 Right click on a parameter dial, and a contextual menu will pop up.
-From there you can store the current setting to a Memory Slot, or Recall a setting from a previously save memory slot.
+From there you can store the current setting to a Memory Slot, or Recall a setting from a previously saved memory slot.

 Toggles the entire reverberation engine for the room.

-Internally, spatial variations are computed using a kind of 2D-network of reverbs, and this setting toggles between an 8x8 (standard) or 16x16 size (high).
+Internally, spatial variations are computed using a kind of 2D-network of reverb, and this setting toggles between an 8x8 (standard) or 16x16 size (high).
 The choice of which sounds best is left up to you, as this depends on the source material at hand, although it must be emphasised that the high density setting consumes a little more CPU and that the colour of the reverb can be altered by this setting, particularly at some extreme parameter setting combinations.